Skip to main content

 Preparing for Black Friday Shopping

-Before heading out to do your Friday shopping, it’s important to prepare your finances.
-Here are a few tips to keep in mind as the shopping season gets closer.
+Before heading out to the stores or going online, it’s important to plan what you’re willing to spend.
+Here are a few tips to keep in mind as you approach your shopping.

 • Budget ahead: Take the time to create a holiday budget to help you stay on track when shopping.
 Having a plan in place may allow you to be more intentional about your spending and avoid big surprises (and panic) when the bills arrive.